-Table 3-1SPYRUS USB-3 Module Services
+Table 3-1 SPYCOS® 3.0 MODULE Services

-Service Description User / SSO BLOCK PIN Blocks user PIN access.
-Resets attempt count for User, the User PIN to zero and prohibits User PIN logon SSO until an UNBLOCK PIN command is executed by the SSO / Administrator role.
-CHANGE PASSWORD Change the User password or SSO password.
-User, SSO CHECK PASSWORD User / SSO Inputs a password Phrase to User, authenticate the SSO or the User.
-SSO CREATE A file of type DF, SF, or EF is created 1 .
-User, SSO DECRYPT Performs a decryption process on the input data User and sets up the plaintext data for retrieval.
+Service Description User / SSO AES UNWRAPKEY Supports key export by using the AES unwrap key process to decrypt a wrapped key data block, and then storing it in the internal key register or the key file.
+User AES WRAPKEY Supports key export by using the AES wrap key process to encrypt the internal symmetric key data that is transmitted to the host.
+User AUTHENTICATE SECURE CHANNEL Validates the secure channel between the host and the module.
+User, SSO BLOCK PIN Blocks user PIN access.
+Resets attempt count for the User PIN to zero and prohibits User PIN logon until an UNBLOCK PIN command is executed by the SSO / Administrator role.
+User, SSO CHANGE PASSWORD Change the User password or SSO password.
+User, SSO CHECK PASSWORD User / SSO Inputs a password Phrase to authenticate the SSO or the User.
+User, SSO CREATE A file of type DF, SF, or EF is created1.
+User, SSO DECRYPT Performs a decryption process on the input data and sets up the plaintext data for retrieval.
 Supports multiple modes of decryption for user data.
-DELETE Deletion of a file or directory.
+User DELETE Deletion of a file or directory.
 User, SSO DIRECTORY Retrieval of directory.
-User, SSO ECC GENERATE KEY Creates an ECC public/private key pair for User signing/verifying or transport.
-ECDH COMPUTE SECRET Generates a shared secret, Z, and either returns it User to the caller or caches it for use with the KDF function.
-ECDSA SIGN Computation of a digital signature using the User ECDSA algorithm using the hash value.
-0001 ECDSA VERIFY Performs an ECDSA signature verification on the User, provided hash data.
-The signature is returned SSO using SPYRUS Elliptic Curve RAW encoding.
-ENCRYPT Performs a symmetric encryption process on the User input data and returns the ciphertext data.
-0001 Supports multiple modes of encryption for user data.
-Get Response must be issued to retrieve the data.
-ENVELOPE Sends the APDU commands through the secure User, channel established previously between the host SSO and the SPYCOS 3.0 QFN module.
-The session 000 key is generated during the secure channel establishment (see Manage Secure Channel).
-The encryption mode used is the AES CBC mode.
-EXTEND Extension of the length of a file or directory.
-User, SSO Poturne a value indicating whether the module is in İ. FIPS_INFO Returns a value indicating whether the module is in EIPS Mode (1) or pot (0) User, FIPS Mode (1) or not (0).
-SSO GENERATE HMAC KEY Generates an HMAC key and initializes the User currently selected file for use with the HMAC commands.
+User, SSO ECC GENERATE KEY Creates an ECC public/private key pair for signing/verifying or transport.
+User ECDH COMPUTE SECRET Generates a shared secret, Z, and either returns it to the caller or caches it for use with the KDF function.
+User ECDSA SIGN Computation of a digital signature using the ECDSA algorithm using the hash value.
+User ECDSA VERIFY Performs an ECDSA signature verification on the provided hash data.
+The signature is returned using SPYRUS Elliptic Curve RAW encoding.
+User, SSO ENCRYPT Performs a symmetric encryption process on the User

-1 Refer to ISO/IEC 7816-4 for definition of file types and file system
+$^{^{\}rm 1}$ Refer to ISO/IEC 7816-4 for definition of file types and file system